Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 Notre Dame Stats and Trends

-- Notre Dame has covered the spread on one occasion this year.
+- Thus far this year Notre Dame has one win against the spread.

-- Notre Dame's games this season have gone over the total in two out of three opportunities (66.7%).

 - The Fighting Irish have turned the ball over four times this season, three more turnovers than the Badgers have forced (1).